LibrariesHacked/mobilelibraries-database/README.md

-# Mobile Libaries Database
+# Mobile libaries database

-This is the database for the [mobile libraries project](https://blog.librarydata.uk/mobile-library-data-project).
+This is the database for the [mobile library project](https://blog.librarydata.uk/mobile-library-data-project).
 The database is developed using PostgreSQL and PostGIS.

 ## Getting Started